Jebmcw/2d-side-scroller-/README.md

 - Blake: Add movment to the mobs into level 2

-- Abel:
+- Abel: Add a anmation the the level 2 mobs

-- Abel:
+- Abel: Draw and add the level 2 mobs

-- Abel:
+- Abel: Draw the level 2 boss

-- Abel:
+- Abel: Add a control list to the options so the user can pick there controls

-- Abel:
+- Abel: Add a option to change the music

 - Freddy: Add more story line text/speech

-- Freddy:
+- Freddy: Add a time limit in level 2

-- Freddy:
+- Freddy: Add a sword to level 2

-- Freddy:
+- Freddy: Add a movment to the sword

 - Seth: Give the character a second chance to gain fireball power up in level 2, if they did not acquire it in level 1.
 If they did acquire it in level 1, give them health apple instead.